Truly Multivariate Structured Additive Distributional Regression: Empirical Evaluation

 \subsection{Five-dimensional non-Gaussian Distribution}

-\paragraph{Simulation design} To investigate the performance of multgamlss in a truly multivariate setting with non-Gaussian margins, we reanalyze the high-dimensional example of \citet{KleHotBarKne2022}.
-We simulate $250$ data sets with $n=500$ observations and a single covariate $x_i\sim\UD(-0.9,0.9)$ from a five dimensional Gaussian copula model with Dagum margins.
-The true effects on $\lambda$ are $\lambda_{21}=x^2$, $\lambda_{31}=-x$, $\lambda_{32}=x^3-x$ and $\lambda_{ij}=0$ for $i>j, i>3$.
-The marginal parameters $a_j, b_j$ and $p_j$ of the Dagum margins do not depend on $x$ and are randomly drawn as $\log(a_j), \log(b_j), \log(p_j) \sim \UD(-1,2),\, j=1,\dots,5.$ This model includes a total of 25 distributional parameters, of which 10 parameters model the Gaussian copula.
-As bamlss and mvngam are not suitable to analyze a copula model with non-Gaussian margins and vgam currently lacks implementation for the five dimensional Gaussian copula, our comparison of performance is focused solely on mctm.
-Notably, mctm emerges as the strongest competitor due to its flexibility and compatibility with other approaches, as demonstrated on lower-dimensional data sets \citep{KleHotBarKne2022}.
+\paragraph{Simulation design} To investigate the performance of \texttt{multgamlss} in a truly multivariate setting with non-Gaussian margins, we reanalyze the example of \citet{KleHotBarKne2022}.
+We simulate $250$ data sets with $n=500$ observations and a single covariate $x\sim\mathcal{U}(-0.9,0.9)$ from a five dimensional Gaussian copula model with Dagum margins.
+The true effects on $\bm\lambda$ are $\lambda_{21}=x^2$, $\lambda_{31}=-x$, $\lambda_{32}=x^3-x$ and $\lambda_{ld}=0$ for $l>d>3$.
+The marginal parameters $a_d, b_d$ and $p_d$ of the Dagum margins do not depend on $x$ and are randomly drawn as $\log(a_d), \log(b_d), \log(p_d) \sim \mathcal{U}(-1,2),\, d=1,\dots,5.$ This model includes a total of 25 distributional parameters, of which 10 parameters are associated with $\bm{\Omega}$.
+As \texttt{bamlss} and \texttt{mvngam} are not suitable to analyze a copula model with non-Gaussian margins and \texttt{vgam} currently lacks implementation for the five dimensional Gaussian copula, our comparison of performance is focused solely on \texttt{mctm}, \texttt{map} und \texttt{mle}.
+Notably, \texttt{mctm} emerges as the strongest competitor due to its flexibility and compatibility with other approaches, as demonstrated on lower-dimensional data sets \citep{KleHotBarKne2022}.